eclipse-archived/ceylon-lang.org/blog/2014-08-10-progress-report.md

   `PriorityQueue` classes, along with `Stack` and `Queue` interfaces.
 - Various improvements to `ceylon.dbc`.

+The collections module is now considered stable, and its API is frozen.

+Additionally, the `ceylon.test` module has been significantly enhanced, including the following improvements:

+- New `testSuit`, `testListeners`, and `testExecutor` annotations.
+- Redesigned events model.
+- HTML report generation in `ceylon.test`.
+- Support for TAP v13 (Test Anything Protocol).
 - Many improvements to `ceylon.test`.

-The collections module is now considered stable, and its API is frozen.
+- Addition of `ceylon test-js` command.

 ## IDE